Laura James Chief Executive Officer

 Heather has 15 years of experience in technical incident management, software life-cycle development, customer care, and Internet communications.
 She holds a Bachelor of Arts degree in Combined Political Science and History from Carleton University in Canada’s capital city of Ottawa, and a Library and Information Technician diploma from Seneca College of Applied Arts and Technology in Toronto.

-Lucy is the head of the Knowledge Unit, which focusses on supporting data users (particularly journalists and NGOS) by organising training via School of Data and building software tools to fix data problems.
+Lucy leads the Knowledge Unit, which focusses on supporting data users (particularly journalists and NGOS) by organising training via School of Data and building software tools to fix data problems.

-She has been at the foundation since 2011 and has worked on the OpenSpending project as a researcher and community coordinator.
+She has been at Open Knowledge since 2011 and has worked on the OpenSpending project as a researcher and community coordinator.
 She co-authored the report for the Global Initiative on Fiscal Transparency on how technology can be used to promote transparency and accountability around government finance.
 She was also one of the editors of the the Data Journalism Handbook.

-Neil Ashton — Tech Writer, Labs & School of Data
+Neil Ashton Technical Writer and Analyst, Labs & School of Data

-Neil Ashton contributes documentation, blog posts, and other web content to Open Knowledge Foundation projects including School of Data, OpenSpending, and Labs.
-He also collaborates with the Open Knowledge Foundation members on research projects as a data wrangler and scientific writer.
+Neil Ashton contributes documentation, blog posts, and other web content to Open Knowledge projects including School of Data, OpenSpending, and Labs.
+He also collaborates with the Open Knowledge global network on research projects as a data wrangler and scientific writer.